surajmahure/Pizza-Store-Analytics/README.md

-## Pizza Store Analytics
+# 🍕 Pizza Store Analytics
-This project uses a year's worth of sales data from a pizza place to answer the following questions:
+The pizza store has a year's worth of sales data which will be used to to answer the following questions:
 ## Tasks

    + What days and times do we tend to be busiest?